 Sometimes California-based businesses think that they can avoid California registration fees and taxes by forming their business entities in another state.
 This is incorrect.

-If your LLC or Corporation is doing business in California, then it must register with the California Secretary of State, even if the entity was formed elsewhere.
+If your LLC or professional corporation is doing business in California, then it must register with the California Secretary of State, even if the entity was formed elsewhere.

 For example, an LLC that is registered in Delaware wants to do business in California.
 The Delaware LLC is a “Domestic” LLC in Delaware and will be considered a “Foreign” LLC in California.